AstleRibeiro/Dissertation_Fake_News_Detection_Using_Machine_Learniing_Algorithms/README.md

 # Fake_News_Detection_Using_Machine_Learniing_Algorithms
-##This Exploratory software aims to help distinguish between real and fake news.
+## This Exploratory software aims to help distinguish between real and fake news.

-### This software is developed using Jupyter Notebook.
+### This software is developed using Google Colab.

 Libraries required :-
 Pandas,